Alexander-Freedman/FloorPlan/README.md

 ## Overview

-Floor Plan Optimizer is a simple web-based tool created for USIG (US Installation Group) to help installers and designers clean up architectural floor plan PDFs.
+Floor Plan Optimizer is a simple web-based tool created for a floor installation company to help installers and designers clean up architectural floor plan PDFs.
 By removing text layers and preserving only the linework, it produces streamlined, annotation-free plans ready for further processing or CAD conversion.

 ## Features

 * **PDF Upload & Preview:** Select and preview your floor plan PDF directly in the browser.
 * **Text Removal:** Uses a Photopea script to strip away all text layers, leaving only the original linework intact.
 * **Download & Save:** Download the cleaned PDF or save it locally using the browser's Save As functionality.
-* **History Tracking:** Maintains a session-based history of processed files for quick reloading and review.

 ## Getting Started